Henry T. Wickham: Career

 Admitted to the Virginia Bar in 1870, Wickham began his legal career as a law clerk in another lawyer's office, but soon developed his own practice, as well as capitalized on family railroad connections as described below.
 He also operated the Hickory Hill farm in Hanover County for most of his legislative career (also described below).

-In February 1874 Wickham became assistant attorney For the Chesapeake and Ohio Railway, which his father was reorganizing, and was named its assistant counsel in 1878.
-In 1886 Wickham became general solicitor of the Newport News & Mississippi Valley Railway Company, as well as became a director of the C&O (a position he would continue for the rest of his long life).
+In February 1874 Wickham became assistant attorney For the Chesapeake and Ohio Railroad, which his father was reorganizing, and was named its assistant counsel in 1878.
+In 1886 Wickham became general solicitor of the Newport News & Mississippi Valley Railway Company, as well as became a director of the reorganized Chesapeake and Ohio Railway (C&O) (a position he would continue for the rest of his long life).
 In 1909 Wickham became vice president and general counsel of the C&O, and held that position until becoming an advisory counsel and returning to the Virginia Senate (part time) in 1923.
 Wickham thus worked for the C&O in various capacities for seven decades.
 He was also for a time a director of several railroads through Kentucky: the Big Sandy Railway Company, the Elizabethtown, Lexington & Big Sandy Railroad Company and the Maysville & Big Sandy Railroad Company.

 In 1879 Wickham won his first election, to the Virginia House of Delegates representing Hanover County, but only served for two years.